ungolas/AthensProject/README.md

 - penguin.py: Defines the Penguin class with animation states
 - wall.py: Implements the Wall class for generating walls with openings
 - helper_functions.py: Utility functions for drawing and game logic
-- _exec.cmd: Windows batch file to set terminal size and run the game

 ## Game Mechanics